anders-kolstad/digiHerb/README.md

 ## Workflow for updating the dashboard
 - Download the photos from pCloud
-- Update `docs/img` on main.
-Remember to check if you modified some images, but kept the same file name, that you actually repace it.
-Best practice is to just replace everything.
-I don't think that will trigger git to treat all identical files as new, but not sure.
+- Update `docs/img` on main by first deleting all files and pasting inn the new, with no git commits in between.
+Git will not treat the same files as new unless they have been modified.
 - Re-run `familienavn.R` to update * slektOGfam.RData`
 - Render ìndex.qmd`
 - Move files from `_site` to replace those in `docs`